Bian-Sh/TinyRPC/README.md

 # TinyRPC

-TinyRPC is a lightweight network framework that uses TCP + JsonUtility + Task without any third-party dependencies.
-It supports RPC/general message distribution.
-Its goal is to provide a lightweight and easy-to-use RPC solution.
+TinyRPC is a LightWeight RPC network framework for Unity engine, which has no third-party plug-in dependencies and only uses TCP + JsonUtility + Task to implement RPC and regular message distribution.
+Its goal is to provide a lightweight and easy-to-use network communication solution.

 Many aspects of this network framework have been inspired by [ET](https://github.com/egametang/ET), and I express my gratitude for that.

 Sample project based on TinyRPC: [unity-drones-multiplayer-tinyrpc](https://github.com/Bian-Sh/unity-drones-multiplayer-tinyrpc)

+> The pictures are borrowed from [unity-drones-multiplayer](https://github.com/morsh/unity-drones-multiplayer),  what you see in the pictures does not represent the final effect!

 ![](doc/preview.gif)

 ## Features

+* Supports LAN network discovery, providing a simple test case that automatically discovers and connects to servers on the LAN.

 * Supports elegant coding using ``async await`` for asynchronous logic, making your code more concise and readable.